-"I believe I said 'a fuck load of money'," Ekster snapped.
-"I'm doing this for a wide variety of reasons, and yes, one of them is cash.
+"I believe I said a fuck load of money," Ekster snapped.
+"I'm doing this for a wide variety of reasons, and yes, one of them is most certainly cash.
 Which I'm willing to give you a good share of, by the way." Åke's eye twitched.
 "You are mental."
 Ekster shrugged.
 "Think of me what you want.
-But the art trading industry is a multi-trillion-dollar market, run by fat barons that don't look after their trinkets.
+But the art trading industry is worth trillions, run by fat barons that don't look after their trinkets.
 I've dealt with stolen pieces my entire life.
 Thought it'd be time to take matters into my own hands.
 I know good stuff when I see it, better than anyone else.
 This statue is currently being held in a little museum.
 It's deserted, abandoned even.
 You wouldn't believe how a piece like this could ever end up like that.
 No signs of any sophisticated security system.
-I'm going on a second scouting trip tonight.
+I'll be visiting the property again, tonight.
 What I need is a second pair of trustworthy eyes."
-"The Baron owns more ancient trinkets than there are letters in your dusty-ass books." Åke grumbled.
+"The Baron of Lyon owns more ancient trinkets than there are letters in your dusty-ass books." Åke grumbled.
 "What's the theft of one piece gonna do?"
-"Come on Åkerman, you can't be as stupid as you look."
-Ekster hissed.
+"Come on Åkerman, you can't be as stupid as you look," Ekster hissed unkindly.
 "We steal the piece and forge legit documentation.
 When they find it missing, it's already too late.
 Reporting the theft would only expose their own crimes.
-I sell it to my buyer and tip law enforcement.
-You can trust me to cover my trading tracks," Ekster smirked unkindly.
+I sell the statue to my buyer and tip law enforcement.
+You can trust me to cover my trading tracks."
+A barely noticeable smirk appeared on Ekster's lips.
 "We make money, the police get off their ass.
 Now you tell me what the theft of one piece can do." Åke started to feel dizzy.
 Perhaps there was a lack of oxygen in this dusty attic.
 "You're not snitching on your own crime."
 "Gotta stay close to the fire to feel the heat."
-Hah.
-Good one.
+Who in the world thinks like that?
 "I need a cigarette," Åke faintly concluded.
 His chalet in the mountains had the best birds-eye-view over the entire district.
 But from the fourth floor of a city apartment, the atmosphere was completely different.
 Alive and magnetic. Åke watched streetlights flicker on, and listened to bars turn up the music.
 Chin in hand, he leaned on the balcony and stared at the scenery in front of him, at nothing in particular and everything at the same time.
 He had made up his mind.
 He trusted his gut instinct blindly to recognize an opportunity when one presented itself.
 It had taken him this far.
-There was a promise he had made to himself the day he was allowed to set foot outside of the estate: he'd do anything to end up in captivity ever again.
-His twentyeighth birthday was coming up fast, and he had to make some moves soon. Åke knew that Ekster was right.
-This was a multi-trillion-dollar industry.
-And it didn't sound like this guy was planning to stop at one little statue.
-Although right now he might not completely trust or understand Ekster's personal motivations, he could side with a man who recognized a corrupted system and was planning to fight it heads on. Åke crushed the cigarette butt under his foot and turned to that very man, who had been smoking just as silently.
+There was a promise he had made to himself the day he was allowed to set foot outside of the estate: he'd do anything to never end up in captivity ever again.
+His twenty-eighth birthday was coming up fast, and he had to make some moves soon if he ever wanted to have a shot at real freedom.
+Although right now he might not completely trust or understand Ekster's personal motivations, he could side with a man who recognized a corrupted system and was planning to fight it heads on. Åke crushed the cigarette butt under his foot and turned to that very man, who had given him all the time and silence to organise his thoughts.
 "You said tonight?"

-"It's a two hour drive north-west."
+"It's a two hour drive across the Alps."

 "Let's grab some food on the go."

 First Move Wins

 Chapter 2 - Friday Night Things

 END